 For example, the bolometer inhibition status of an infrared attitude sensor.

-With the exception of highpriority commands, all potentially critical configuration change telecommands initiated by the ground segment shall be buffered onboard in such a way that all parameters defining the new configuration can be inspected by the ground segment, via telemetry, before executing the change onboard.

 The capability shall be provided to trigger any onboard reconfiguration activities that put the space segment into a predefined safe state:

 autonomously, and

 by ground commanding.

 After separation from the launcher, the space segment shall enter a state in which it can survive for a predefined period without ground segment support.